DePavelPo/multithreading-practice/README.md

    - GetValue() returns value
    - Calling Inc() and Dec() in different goroutines
       - Solutions:
-        1. using RWMutex
+        1. using RWMutex (case number 1)
-        2. using RWMutex with Cond to prevent situations when value is negative
+        2. using RWMutex with Cond to prevent situations when value is negative (case number 2)
-        3. using atomic instead of RWMutex and Cond
+        3. using atomic instead of RWMutex and Cond (case number 3)